biometry/APES/README.md

-APES
+Advice for Problems in Environmental Statistics (APES)
 ====

-Advice for Problems in Environmental Statistics
+Collection of stats knowledge of the department of Biometry and Environmental System Analysis, University of Freiburg.

+The web version at http://florianhartig.github.io/APES/

-The goal of this work in progress is to provide a central website for students and other researchers seeking statistical advice
+THIS IS WORK IN PROGRESS, NOT FOR USE YET.
+The aim is to provide a central website for students and other researchers seeking statistical advice.
+We will provide

 * An overview about the standard topics and methods in (environmental) statistics with basic explanation and recommendations for further reading, suitable for any audience
 * "Entry points" with short explanations and links for particular situations such as "I am planning my first experiment, what do I have to consider", "I want to start using R", "my script crashes and I don't know why"